itiligent/Guacamole-Installer/README.md

 ## Introduction

-This project allows you to easily set up a Guacamole jump-host for secure remote access.

-This modular suite of build and management scripts makes provisioning a secure Guacamole jump server a breeze.
-It supports TLS reverse proxy (self-signed or Let's Encrypt), Active Directory integration, multi-factor authentication, Quick Connect & History Recording Storage UI enhancements, a custom UI theme creation tool & template (dark themed), auto database backup, email alerts, internal security hardening options, and a fail2ban policy for defence against brute force attacks.
-The suite also includes code for an enterprise deployment similar to [Amazon's Guacamole Bastion Cluster](http://netcubed-ami.s3-website-us-east-1.amazonaws.com/guaws/v2.3.1/cluster/).
+This project allows you to easily set up a Guacamole jump-host with optional TLS reverse proxy (self-signed or Let's Encrypt), Active Directory integration, multi-factor authentication, Quick Connect & History Recording Storage UI enhancements, a custom UI dark themed template, auto database backup, email alerts and internal hardening options including fail2ban for defence against brute force attacks.
+There are also options for enterprise deployments similar to [Amazon's Guacamole Bastion Cluster](http://netcubed-ami.s3-website-us-east-1.amazonaws.com/guaws/v2.3.1/cluster/).

 ## Automatic Installation

-🚀 To start building your Guacamole appliance, paste the below link into a terminal & follow the prompts (**A secure build requires that you do NOT run this script as sudo or root, however the script will prompt for sudo as needed**):
+🚀 To start building your Guacamole appliance, paste the below link into a terminal & follow the prompts (**do NOT run as root, the script will prompt for sudo as needed**):

 ```shell
 wget https://raw.githubusercontent.com/itiligent/Guacamole-Install/main/1-setup.sh && chmod +x 1-setup.sh && ./1-setup.sh